apache/echarts-doc/en/option/component/calendar.md

 # calendar(Object)

-Calendar coordinates can be used in heatmap, scatter, effectScatter, and graph chart.
+Calendar coordinates.

+In ECharts, we are very creative to achieve the calendar chart, by using the calendar coordinates to achieve the calendar chart, as shown in the following example, we can use calendar coordinates in heatmap, scatter, effectScatter, and graph.

-**Example of using heatmap series in calendar coordinates:**
+**Example of using heatmap in calendar coordinates:**
 ~[800x400](${galleryViewPath}calendar-heatmap&edit=1&reset=1)

-**Example of using effectScatter series in calendar coordinates:**
+**Example of using effectScatter in calendar coordinates:**
 ~[800x400](${galleryViewPath}calendar-effectscatter&edit=1&reset=1)

-**Example of using graph series in calendar coordinates:**
+**Example of using graph in calendar coordinates:**
 ~[800x400](${galleryViewPath}calendar-graph&edit=1&reset=1)